captifi/captifi-openwrt/README.md

 1. **Initial Setup**:
    - When the device is first installed, it's configured with a generic PIN registration splash page
+   - Both WiFi networks (2.4GHz and 5GHz) are renamed to "CaptiFi Setup"
    - No activation PIN is required during installation

 2. **Customer First Connection**:
-   - When a customer connects to the WiFi, they see the PIN registration page
+   - When a customer connects to the "CaptiFi Setup" WiFi, they see the PIN registration page
    - They enter their CaptiFi PIN to activate the device
    - The PIN is submitted to a CGI script that processes the activation